Its-Atharva-Gupta/8-bit-CPU/README.md

 ## Build Notes

 - The project was built incrementally: logic gates → FullAdder → 8-bit ALU → register file → program counter → RAM → control unit → final datapath integration.
-- `.agents/` and `.codex/` directories are IDE/agent workspace metadata and can be ignored.

 ---